Individual Claims Reserving using Activation Patterns: Numerical Application

+Figure \ref{fig:Fig8} displays the predictive distribution of the total RBNS reserve of our portfolio.
+In this graph and all those that will follow, the red line marks the observed reserve, the blue dotted line shows the average value of the predictions, and the continuous blue line depicts the $0.95$ quantile of the distribution.

+For these claims, the observed reserve amount is 524.91M~CAD.
+Note that the true amounts that we provide henceforth are minimum amounts because more than $1\%$ of the claims are still open in the portfolio at the valuation date.
+The final severity for these claims will probably be greater than the one observed now once they become settled.

-With the IBNR claims representing only $3.25\%$ of the total final cost in our evaluation dataset, we choose to focus on the results of the RBNS claims only.
-Figure \ref{fig:Fig11} presents the predictive distributions obtained for the reserves of the four insurance coverages.
-As in Figure \ref{fig:Fig10}, the red lines show the true reserve amounts while the dotted and continuous blue lines represent, respectively, the mean and the $95^{\text{th}}$ quantile of the distributions.
-In Table \ref{tab:apm_results}, we provide further details on these results.
-Since financial legislation around the world typically require insurers to set aside an amount based on a high quantile of the predictive distribution of their reserves, we provide the $95\%$ Value-at-Risk (VaR) in addition to the mean for each of the four coverages and for the portfolio as a whole.
+Figure \ref{fig:Fig9} presents the predictive distributions obtained for the reserves of the Accident Benefits and Bodily Injury insurance coverages.
+We provide further detail on these results in Table \ref{tab:apm_results}.
+In particular, we display the predicted reserves for the four coverages and the whole portfolio using six-month and one-year periods, the latter being more commonly used by academics and practitioners alike.
+In the remainder of this section, we will only use the results obtained with the six months periods for the activation patterns model and other models used for comparison.
+Since financial legislation around the world typically requires insurers to set aside an amount based on a high quantile of the predictive distribution of their reserves, we provide the $95\%$ Value-at-Risk (VaR) in addition to the mean for each of the four coverages and the portfolio as a whole.

-For the full portfolio, the activation patterns model overestimates the true reserves, providing rather conservative estimates.
-This is also the case for the Accident Benefits and Bodily Injury coverages.
-For the Vehicle Damage and Loss of Use coverages that represent together around $15\%$ of the total RBNS reserve, the predictions slightly underestimate the true amounts.
+For each coverage and the portfolio, the average predictions underestimate the observed reserves, while the predictions obtained for the $95\%$ VaR are all greater than the observed amounts.
+This is particularly the case for the Accident Benefits and Bodily Injury coverages where the VaR amounts are, respectively, 170.46M CAD and 295.02M CAD, while the observed reserves are equal to 158.90M CAD and 288.17M CAD, respectively.
+For the Loss of Use coverage that represents less than $1\%$ of the total reserve, the quantile of the predictions is close to the observed amount.

+Table \ref{tab:apm_results} illustrates that for a short-tailed claims dataset such as ours, using 6-month rather than one-year development periods leads to more accurate predictions, both for the portfolio as a whole and for each separate coverage.

-In Sections \ref{sec:APMvsODP}, \ref{sec:APMvsIND} and \ref{sec:APMvsAP}, we pursue the analysis of our results by comparing them to those obtained using, respectively, an aggregate model, a replica of the activation patterns model but without taking dependence into account and the individual reserving model proposed by \cite{antonio2014}.
+Next, we pursue the analysis of our results by comparing them to those obtained using a classic aggregate model and a replica of the activation patterns model that does not take dependence into account.

-\subsubsection{Activation patterns model vs Aggregate models}
+\subsubsection{Activation patterns model vs aggregate models}